TeamREPENTOGON/REPENTOGON/docs/docs/renderer/BlendMode.md

 ___
 ### RGBSourceFactor {: aria-label='Variables' }
 #### [BlendFactor](../enums/BlendFactor.md) RGBSourceFactor {: .copyable aria-label='Variables'}
-This is generally always `ONE`.
-There's a possibility for this to be `SRC_ALPHA` if an internal `UsePremultipliedAlpha` variable in the graphics manager class isn't set, but it has so far always been.
+`ZERO` in mode `MULTIPLICATIVE`, `ONE` in all other modes (there's a possibility for this to be `SRC_ALPHA` if an internal `UsePremultipliedAlpha` variable in the graphics manager class isn't set, but this has not yet been observed)

 ???- warning "Depreciation history"
     This variable was previously known as `Flag1`.